 “We didn’t get our last enterprise hire(s) quite right and it hurt.
 It’s mission-critical for us this time around.”

 I wanted to know why this was so common for so many we engage with.
 So I dug deeper into each of their stories to learn more.

 And I found this is most often because startups (self-admittedly) were looking for the wrong things in a strong hire.

-I’ve split these 19 questions into each of the 3 different categories above.
-Keep in mind that some of the best indicators of soft skills, for instance, may come from asking a question on sales skills or culture fit.
+I’ve split these questions into each of the 3 different categories above.
+But keep in mind that some of the best indicators of soft skills, for instance, may come from asking a question on sales skills or culture fit.